rerun/rerun/README.md

 ### Bash completion

-If you are a bash shell user, be sure to source the `bash_completion.sh` file.
+If you are a Bash shell user, be sure to source the `bash_completion.sh` file.
 It provides listing via the tab key.

 Type `rerun` and then the tab key.
 The shell will generate